For the latest update on the YMCA of Northern Alberta’s response to COVID-19, please, click here

 .
 Because of the high volume of requests, we are unable to respond to phone inquiries at this time

-The Evolution of the YMCA of Edmonton
+The Evolution of the YMCA of Northern Alberta

 The YMCA of Edmonton was instituted by an act of Legislature in 1907 three years after Edmonton became a city.
 The original building officially opened in 1908 and offered a swimming pool, employment bureau, education classes, bible study, a gymnasium, running track, and residence.
 It was started by a group of prominent Edmontonians like Alex Rutherford and John A. McDougall, who helped raise nearly $28,000 to begin construction of a YMCA building.
-The Edmonton YMCA has grown concurrently with the City of Edmonton, and they have mutually supported each other’s growth and development — the YMCA, through its programs and services, and the City through working with the Y on capital projects.
+The YMCA of Edmonton has grown concurrently with the City of Edmonton, and they have mutually supported each other’s growth and development — the YMCA, through its programs and services, and the City through working with the Y on capital projects.

 The YMCA of Edmonton also introduced Day Care programs in the early 1980's to help support working parents.
 Today, the YMCA of Edmonton is the largest not-for-profit child care provider in Edmonton, with 23 YMCA Day Care and Out-of-School Care Centres across Edmonton and Grande Prairie providing quality and affordable programs for children up to 12 years of age.